Peter C. Eagler: Biography

 Born in Clifton, New Jersey, Eagler was raised in both Clifton and Garfield, and attended Paul VI High School in Clifton.
 Eagler graduated with a B.A. in 1976 from Fairleigh Dickinson University in Political Science and Russian Area Studies.
 In 1977 he began working as the Safety Inspector for the New Jersey Highway Authority, serving in that capacity for ten years until he was selected to head the directorship of the Heritage Festivals at the Garden State Arts Center.
 When the Arts Center was privatized, Eagler was assigned to the computer area of the Highway Authority.

-In 1990, Eagler campaigned for and won a seat on Clifton's City Council.
+In 1990, Eagler campaigned for, and won, a seat on Clifton's City Council.
 He was subsequently reelected in 1994 and 1998.
-While serving on the council Eagler became a rising star in the county Democratic Party, and in 1995 was nominated with Harry Lashley to run against incumbent Republican Freeholders Walter Porter and Jack O'Brien, whom they were unsuccessful in unseating.
-However, in 1996, Eagler and Georgia Scott succeeded in their efforts, unseating incumbent Charles Delahanty and picking up an open seat left when Richard DuHaime decided to run for the United States Senate.
-A year later, the Democrats gained a 4-3 majority on the board after picking up two former Republican seats, and Eagler became the Freeholder Director for one year.
+While serving on the council, Eagler became a rising star in the county Democratic Party, and in 1995, was nominated with Harry Lashley to run against incumbent Republican Freeholders Walter Porter and Jack O'Brien, whom they were unsuccessful in unseating.
+However, in 1996, Eagler and Georgia Scott succeeded in their efforts, unseating incumbent Charles Delahanty, and picking up an open seat left when Richard DuHaime decided to run for the United States Senate.
+A year later, the Democrats gained a 4-3 majority on the board after picking up two formerly Republican seats, and Eagler became the Freeholder Director for one year.
 He was reelected in 1999 alongside Elease Evans.

 In 2001, Eagler decided to run for state assembly as a Democrat alongside Willis Edwards.
 Thanks to redistricting from the 2000 census, Clifton, which had for years been linked with several Republican-leaning towns and cities, was paired with many Democratic strongholds in Essex County.
-Due in large part to that Eagler, Edwards, and State Senator Nia Gill swept the incumbent Republicans out of office.
-This enabled Eagler, with his seat on the Clifton council and the Passaic County Freeholder Board, to hold three offices simultaneously.
-Because of New Jersey's ban on multiple officeholding, he is the last person to have held three elected offices simultaneously.
+Due in large part to that, Eagler, Edwards, and State Senator Nia Gill swept the incumbent Republicans out of office.
+This enabled Eagler, with his seat on the Clifton council and Passaic County Freeholder Board, to hold three offices simultaneously.
+Due to New Jersey's ban on multiple officeholding, he is the last person to have held three elected offices simultaneously.
 He did not, however, stand for reelection to the Clifton city council in May of that year, but was reelected in November to a third term as Freeholder.